silencedsre/cnn-image-classification/README.md

 ### Model Training
 `cd backend/src` <br>
 `python model.py`
-#### Note: Everytime you run model.py starts, it starts training from latest checkpoint.
+#### Note: Everytime you run model.py, it starts training from latest checkpoint.
 Only the latest model weights will be saved.

 ### Monitor with tensorboard (optional)
 > `$ tensorboard --logdir=temp`